-• When students think they have figured out where their artifacts are from, have them write the name of the artifact and its significance to the history of the Arizona territory on a piece of scrap paper or a sticky note.
+- Tell students that there is a problem!
+The list of artifacts does not have information about where the artifact was originally found and any history about it.
+Explain to students that before they can create their museum exhibit, they must first figure out what the artifacts are associated with. - Provide students with Handout: Sod Houses and Lodges.
+Explain to students that they will use this handout to help figure out how the artifacts fit with the construction of sod houses and lodges. - When students think they have figured out where their artifacts are from, have them write the name of the artifact and its significance to the history of the time period on a piece of scrap paper or a sticky note.
 Then, have one person from each group come to the front of the classroom and check with you (the teacher) about whether or not they are correct.
-See Handout: Key to Identify Artifacts.
-If students are incorrect, have them return to their seat and try again.
+See Handout: Teacher Key to Identify Artifacts.
+If students are incorrect, have them try again.